-Default parameters with regards to optimization, and which Arm Ethos-U55 is being targeted, are used but this is okay just to see the resulting model after Vela has optimized it.
+We use the default parameters for optimization and Ethos-U choice, but this is okay just to see the resulting model after Vela has optimized it.
 See https://pypi.org/project/ethos-u-vela/ for more information on the different command line options that you can use with Vela.

 Figure 6.
 The converted TensorFlow Lite model after being run through the Vela compiler.

-In the output folder that is created we find the Vela optimised model in TensorFlow Lite format.
-Inspecting the optimised model, we can see that every node, except for the Transpose layer, has been compiled into one ethos-u operator.
+In the output folder that is created, we find the Vela optimized model in TensorFlow Lite format.
+Inspecting the optimized model, we can see that every node, except for the transpose layer, has been compiled into one ethos-u operator.
 This means that all those layers can be successfully run and accelerated on Arm Ethos-U55 or Arm Ethos-U65 NPU.
-The Transpose layer is instead run on the accompanying Arm Cortex-M CPU.
+The transpose layer is instead run on the accompanying Arm Cortex-M CPU.

 By following this guide, you should have successfully trained and converted a PyTorch model to TensorFlow format.
 The model was then quantized in TensorFlow and converted to TensorFlow Lite format, before finally being run through Vela ready to deploy on Arm Ethos-U55 or Arm Ethos-U65.

-We have also discussed some of the limitations of this conversion process, mainly the additional Transpose operations introduced, and how this can affect final performance when running on Arm Ethos-U55 or Arm Ethos-U65.
+We have also highlighted some of the limitations of this conversion process, the main one being the additional transpose operations introduced.
+Additionaly, we saw how these additional operations can affect final performance when running on Arm Ethos-U55 or Arm Ethos-U65.

 Ultimately if you have the choice, we highly recommend you train your model natively using the TensorFlow framework and convert to TensorFlow Lite from there.
-This should result in the most optimal model when you deploy it and should present you with the least problems along the way.
-However, if that is not possible then as we have shown in this guide conversion from PyTorch may be possible to do and produce a usable model.
+This should result in the most optimal model when you deploy it, and present you with the least problems along the way.
+However, if that is not possible then, as we have shown in this guide, conversion from PyTorch may be possible to do and produce a usable model.

 Try it for yourself with the Jupyter Notebook found here: